 The earliest known record of baseball at the Oval comes from April 1915.
 The home team was the Kingsbridge Athletics, who came from a neighborhood close by in the Bronx.4 That May, the New York Fire Department’s baseball team met the Athletics in the feature game of a doubleheader.5 Semipro and amateur ball continued there over the next several years.

-When a stadium was actually constructed at Dyckman Oval is not clear.
-The label sometimes referred only to the ballpark; at other times it referred to the larger piece of real estate on which the lot was situated.
+The label “Dyckman Oval” sometimes referred only to the ballpark; at other times it referred to the larger piece of real estate on which the lot was situated.
+An aerial photo from 1914 shows the undeveloped site.
 According to the record of the 1932 court case Butterly v.
 Maribert Realty Corp., the Dyckman Tract parcels acquired by Butterly (via one of his corporate alter egos, Northern Terminal Corporation) were vacant property in April 1917.

-It’s likely that the first major-leaguer to appear at Dyckman Oval was former Philadelphia A’s hurler Andy Coakley.
-Coakley, then in the early years of his long run as head baseball coach at nearby Columbia University, was still pitching on occasion and had joined the Kingsbridge Athletics.
+Later that year, Browne was followed by former Philadelphia A’s hurler Andy Coakley.
+Coakley, then in the early years of his long run as head baseball coach at nearby Columbia University, was still pitching on occasion and had joined the Kingsbridge squad.
 On July 1, 1917, he defeated the Bushwick Club of Brooklyn in the second game of a doubleheader, 4-2.
-The Brooklyn Standard Union wrote, “Coakley, while hit hard, was there in the pinches.”6
+The Brooklyn Standard Union wrote, “Coakley, while hit hard, was there in the pinches.”7

 A few months later, another former Philadelphia A’s star, Hall of Famer Chief Bender, came to the Oval.
 On October 20, 1917 (just three weeks after his last game for the A’s), Bender led a barnstorming squad against the Kingsbridge club.
-He pitched his team to an 8-4 win, helping his cause by scoring two runs.7
+He pitched his team to an 8-4 win, helping his cause by scoring two runs.8

 Andy Coakley was in action for Kingsbridge again in 1918.
 At least twice, he faced the Grand Central Red Caps at the Oval.
 The Red Caps were a black semipro nine that took on all comers, including white teams.
-The manager of the Athletics, Connie Savage, also added Bronx native Heinie Zimmerman near the end of August 1918.8 Zimmerman joined Kingsbridge after the major-league season ended on September 2 — early, because World War I was being fought.
+The manager of the Athletics, Connie Savage, also added Bronx native Heinie Zimmerman near the end of August 1918.9 Zimmerman joined Kingsbridge after the major-league season ended on September 2 — early, because World War I was being fought.

 Various other members of the New York Giants took part in games at the Oval during the fall of 1918.
 Two came against a black team, the Philadelphia Giants.
 The Polo Giants (a.k.a.
 Wendell’s Giants) were a team representing a New Jersey shipyard.
-On October 27, before a crowd of about 2,000, manager Lew Wendell’s team won, 3-1, behind the pitching of Al Demaree.9 On November 3, Larry Doyle sparked a 4-1 win with two homers and a double.
+On October 27, before a crowd of about 2,000, manager Lew Wendell’s team won, 3-1, behind the pitching of Al Demaree.10 On November 3, Larry Doyle sparked a 4-1 win with two homers and a double.
 Ferdie Schupp started and went two innings before leaving with fatigue and a pain in his arm.
-Hal Chase made two dazzling plays at first base.10 A week later, the Giants (billed under the New York name) returned to the Oval to play the Paterson (New Jersey) Silk Sox for the benefit of the United War Fund Drive.11
+Hal Chase made two dazzling plays at first base.11 A week later, the Giants (billed under the New York name) returned to the Oval to play the Paterson (New Jersey) Silk Sox for the benefit of the United War Fund Drive.12

 Dyckman Oval’s first noteworthy regular teams arrived in 1919, the Treat ’em Rough Baseball Club and the Bacharach Giants.
 Treat ’em Rough, a semipro outfit formerly known as the Maroons, had been acquired by Guy Empey (who’d gained fame with his World War I memoir Over the Top).
 The roster featured former big-league pitcher Jeff Tesreau.
 Another hurler, Pol Perritt, joined after quitting the New York Giants that August.
 Manning first base was Marty Kavanagh.
 The Bacharach Giants were a black team from Atlantic City, New Jersey.
 The franchise had gained two new major investors: Barron Wilkins (a well-known Manhattan nightclub owner) and John Connor (a Brooklyn café owner and Negro League pioneer).